Supabase as a Data Destination: The Complete Guide for Data Teams

 1. Customer-facing analytics

-2. Backend for AI and RAG features
+2. Backend for AI features and RAG

 3. Internal tools and operations